HannahEnsignGeorge/hannahensigngeorge.github.com/README.md

-## Welcome to my GitHub Page!
+# Welcome to my GitHub Page!
-This is where I am learning how to use GitHub & will be working on some projects.
+-This is where I am learning how to use GitHub & will be working on some projects.

 You can use the [editor on GitHub](https://github.com/HannahEnsignGeorge/hannahensigngeorge.github.com/edit/master/README.md) to maintain and preview the content for your website in Markdown files.